 If you love DIY projects in the kitchen, making your own seasoning blends is a ton of fun.
-It makes ultimate use of the well-stocked spice rack.
-One of our favorites is spicy curry powders, and few curry powders are spicier than Madras curry powder.
-There’s plenty of dried kashmiri chilies in the blend and a little cayenne pepper to boot to dial the heat up a notch or two.
+It makes the ultimate use of the well-stocked spice rack.
+One of our favorites is spicy curry powders.
+And few are spicier than Madras curry powder.
+There are plenty of dried kashmiri chilies in the blend and a little cayenne pepper to boot to dial the heat up a notch or two.

-Use this powder where curry powder is called for, but be aware of that extra heat that a lot of standard curry powders don’t have.
-It also is delicious for use in soups, stews, and salads to deliver a more exotic flavor.
-And don’t forget using it for dips, like a simple curry aioli.
+Use it anywhere curry powder is called for, but be aware of that extra heat.
+Most standard curry powders don’t hit this hard.
+It’s also delicious for soups, stews, and salads to deliver a bolder, more exotic flavor.
+And don’t forget to use it for dips, like a simple curry aioli.

 Homemade Madras Curry Powder